Overview and types of epithelial tissue

 - Stereocilia - a type of microvilli, but these are immotile and longer than microvilli.
 Their functions are absorption (epididymis and ductus deferens) and mechano-sensory reception (inner ear)

 - Cilia - fingerlike structures present on almost every epithelial cell.
-There are three types of cilia; motile, primary and nodal.
+There are three types of cilia; motile, non-motile (primary) and nodal.
 Their respective functions are; removing foreign particles from the epithelial surface, transportation of signals from the ECM to the intracellular space, and fetal development.

 Intercellular junctions are protein complexes on the basolateral cell membranes of epithelial cells.
 Their functions are to establish membrane polarity, connect adjacent cells and anchor the epithelial tissue to the connective tissue underneath it.
 There are five main types of junctions: